 Civilian Flexible Work Guidance

-The Civilian Flexible Work Program, in conjunction with applicable collective agreements, allows managers, when feasible, to authorize civilian employees to alter, on a temporary or permanent basis:
+The Civilian Flexible Work Program, allows managers, when feasible, to authorize civilian employees to alter, on a temporary or permanent basis:

 - their work schedule;

 As per the joint direction from the Deputy Minister and Chief of the Defence Staff, the Assistant Deputy Minister (Human Resources-Civilian) (ADM [HR-Civ]) has issued a directive to managers on managing a varied and flexible civilian workforce.
-You may have heard similar programs being called telework or alternate work arrangement in the past.
-This program incorporates all flexible options and includes the introduction of a mandatory agreement form for civilian employees.
+It introduced a mandatory agreement form for civilian employees and incorporates options for flexible work hours and flexible work locations.

 Flexible work options